4rr0wx/tlp-plugin-obsidian/README.md

 # TLP Plugin

 This is a plugin for Obsidian (https://obsidian.md).
+The ready-to-use plugin files can be found in the `plugin` directory.

 This project uses TypeScript to provide type checking and documentation.
 The repo depends on the latest plugin API (obsidian.d.ts) in TypeScript Definition format, which contains TSDoc comments describing what it does.